Are Your Benefits Attractive to This Generation of Employees?

 Does the work have to be done between 9 and 5?
 Or is there some wiggle room there?
 The ability to set their own schedule is an important one to this generation.
 This could be especially true for students who have to balance work and education.
 If this is something you can offer to your employees, make sure you accompany it with specific terms (e.g. you have to be present for the weekly staff meeting, you have to be available at this specific time for client interaction, etc.).

 Generous Time Off Policies.

 Many companies who are trying to attract candidates recognize that those candidates value their vacation time and time off.
-It might be worth examining your vacation policies, holiday schedule, or time off limits to take a more generous approach.
-Whatever policy you decide to adopt, make sure that it is clearly defined and outlined; you certainly don’t want any confusion over this!
+It might be worth examining your vacation policies, holiday schedule, or time off-limits to take a more generous approach.
+Whatever policy you decide to adopt, make sure it is clearly defined and outlined; you certainly don’t want any confusion over this!

 Though a touchy (and rather expensive) subject, companies that provide some level of healthcare benefit to their employees will almost always be more attractive to candidates than ones that don’t.
 Find a provider that can offer good, reasonably priced benefits to your employees, and you’ll definitely be attracting plenty of candidates.

 It can be hard to know what today’s pool of candidates is looking for in a workplace.
 You want to stand out above the competition so that when the right candidate comes your way, they are just as excited about it as you are.
 These benefits might not be all the ones you want to offer, but they will at least get you off to a good start.

 Need a little extra help finding and attracting the right candidate?
 EDI Staffing offers professional staffing services that can help you recruit, attract, and keep great talent.
 We can help staff permanent, temporary, and contract positions, and we offer professional services that will keep things running smoothly with your new team.
 Contact us today!
 We look forward to serving you.